rungulus/Bucket/README.md

 ## Step 3 - Validation

-1. Rename `config.sample.json` to `config.json` and enter your API Key and your Model ID into the specified fields
+1. Rename `config.sample.json` to `config.json` and enter your API Key, Model ID, and system prompt into the specified fields

+> **A note on system prompts**
+>
+> While you're in `config.json`, you need to add a system prompt.
+This sets the guidelines and "boundaries" that the AI *mostly* follows.
+You can use the same system prompt that was used in `jsoncleaner.py`, but now would be the best time to mess around and see what gives you the best results.

 2. Also, specify your token amount if you want, this controls how long the messages that the bot replies with are.